Bryan-TranLu/Module03_Challenge/README.md

 This assigment assesses arbitrage opportunites for bitstamp and coinbase crytocurrencies.
 Pulled an all nighter for this!

 ### Installation Requirements
+''
-    *import pandas as pd
+import pandas as pd
-    *from pathlib import Path
+from pathlib import Path
-    *%matplotlib inline
+%matplotlib inline
+''